 How to create a sales page?

-Lastly, they allow you to collect emails from your readers.
-Which you will need to leverage your marketing game.
+Lastly, they allow you to collect emails from your readers, which you will need to leverage your marketing game.
+I recommend you checking Instapage for this purpose.

 - Create relevant, on-brand, mobile-responsive post-click landing pages and experiences without a developer.